Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- At home this year, Philadelphia is 3-3 against the spread and 2-4 overall.
+- At home this year, Philadelphia is 2-4 overall and 3-3 against the spread.

-- This season, Philadelphia has hit the over in four of six games at home.
+- In four of six games at home this season, Philadelphia has gone over the total.

-- Away from home, New York is 3-4 against the spread, and 1-6 overall.
+- This season in away games, New York is 3-4 against the spread and 1-6 overall.

-- New York has hit the over in four of seven road games this season.
+- In four of seven away games this year, New York has gone over the total.

 Powered by Data Skrive.